When My World Was Young 1945-56 The Yellow Brick Road 1956-60 What a Wonderful Town 1960-61

 Something as hokey as Car Wash ('74) from a no-content film, or Joe Tex's Ain't Gonna Bump No More ('77) could light me up.
 Love Hangover by Diana Ross ('76), Dancing Queen by ABBA ('76), Lady Marmalade by Labelle ('75) or Peaches and Herb's, Shake Your Groove Thing ('78), Shalamar's Take That to the Bank ('78)...Shame, Shame, Shame ('75) by Shirley & Company come to mind immediately.
 To this day, I still say, "Thank you, Shirley and Company" for the fun.

 Dr. Buzzard's Original Savannah Band ,1976, with vocalist Cory Daye, was one of the greatest albums of the era it always reminds me of Les Mouches.
 Thelma Houston sang her great Don't Leave Me This Way in 1976 too.
 In early November '76 the Newsweek cover story on "discomania" appeared.
-And the music kept coming on - Best of My Love by a terrific group, the Emotions ('77) a favorite of my friend, Charlie Collins, and Native New Yorker still the city's signature song for some, by Odyssey ('77).
-A friend and I celebrated New Years Eve '77/'78 - along with hundreds of other guys - at Les Mouches, a glitzy new disco and club.
-1978 saw the hits Shame Evelyn Champagne King, If My Friends Could See Me Now, Linda Clifford, Fire by the dynamite Pointer Sisters, whose San Francisco Opera House concert album is smashing entertainment even today.
+And the music kept coming on Best of My Love by a terrific group, the Emotions ('77) a favorite of my friend, Charlie Collins, and Native New Yorker still the city's signature song for some, by Odyssey ('77).
+A friend and I celebrated New Years Eve '77/'78 along with hundreds of other guys at Les Mouches, the glitzy new disco and club.
+1978 saw the hits Shame, Evelyn Champagne King; If My Friends Could See Me Now, Linda Clifford; Fire by the dynamite Pointer Sisters, whose San Francisco Opera House concert album is smashing entertainment even today.
 (It was finally reissued on CD.
 It is one of the greatest concert albums ever.)

 Found a cure